dprog-philippe-docourt/django-qr-code/README.md

 Kanji can be encoded compactly and efficiently and requires significantly less space than encoding the characters in UTF-8.

 #### Byte mode
 The byte mode covers all data which cannot be represented by the other modes.
-The encoding engine (Segno) detects, according to ISO/IEC 18004, to encode the data with ISO 8859-1.
+When the `encoding` option is set to `None`, the encoding engine (Segno) detects, according to ISO/IEC 18004, to encode the data with ISO 8859-1.
 In case the data cannot be represented by ISO 8859-1, UTF-8 is used as fallback.

-NOTE: When using `qr_from_text` or `qr_url_from_text`, the byte mode with UTF-8 encoding is forced.
+NOTE: When using `qr_from_text` or `qr_url_from_text`, the byte mode with UTF-8 encoding is forced by default .
+You may use the `encoding` option to change this behavior.
 It appears to be one of the most portable way of encoding text for proper decoding among the readers.

 #### Examples
 The following renders a tiny numeric QR code containing the value `2021` with a `svg` tag: